And dolphins make us happy. Find out more about our cookies policy here.

-Renting a boat while in Marseille is a must for all visitors.
-The Calanques (fjords) that surround The port is stunning and the waters of the Mediterranean are perfect for a day of cruising.
+Renting a boat or booking a boat tour while in Marseille is a must for all visitors.
+The Calanques (fjords) that surround the port are stunning and the waters of the Mediterranean are perfect for a day of cruising.
 Chartered cruises are available with experienced captains who will take you to all the best spots around the city.

 Sailing is particularly popular in Marseille due to favorable winds and typically calm seas.
 Catamarans and monohull sailboats are available to rent out for a half day of gliding around the coast.
 Chartered sailing cruises can take you to the nearby Calanques National Park, a spot with secluded beaches full of natural beauty.

 If you like to explore the sea beneath the surface, there are plenty of scuba diving excursions you can experience while on vacation in Marseille.
 Head out on a rib boat for a day of diving in the Mediterranean, where you’ll see interesting rock formations, shipwrecks, and different fish species.

 Jet skiing in Marseille is a fun activity for fun day of flying through the water with your family!
 It’s an incredibly fun experience for action-loving families who want a good adrenaline rush while on vacation.

 The French are known for being active and outdoorsy, and Marseille doesn’t disappoint when it comes to the selection of water sports and activities.
 Kayak rentals, stand-up paddleboards, windsurfing, flyboarding, and water-skiing are just some of the activities you can spend time during your vacation trying.

 There are many different watersport and boating events that take place throughout the year in Marseille.
 Sailing regattas, windsurfing competitions, and other competitions for wind sports.